 We are asking our stockholders to approve the Plan Amendment to increase the total number of our authorized shares available for grant under the Amended and Restated 2017 Plan, which will ensure that we are able to continue granting equity and equity-linked long-term incentive compensation awards to our key employees and directors.
 Our Board believes that the effective use of equity and equity-linked long-term incentive compensation awards is vital to our ability to attract, retain, reward, and motivate our key employees and directors.
-Our Board believes that this, in turn, may help us achieve our growth objectives and enhance stockholder value.
-Stockholder approval of the Plan Amendment will allow us to continue to provide these incentives.
+Our Board believes that the effective use of the Plan Amendment will allow us to continue to provide these incentives.
 Further, we are asking our stockholders to approve the Plan Amendment to provide that consultants be eligible to receive awards under the Amended and Restated 2017 Plan.
 We believe that the ability to incentivize consultants in this competitive market is a valuable tool, especially in a competitive market for talent.

-If approved by stockholders, the Plan Amendment will (i) increase the number of shares available for grant under the Amended and Restated 2017 Plan by 1,500,000 additional shares, which will maintain our ability to grant equity-linked long term compensation awards, including grants of incentive stock options, to our key employees and directors; and (ii) allow the Company to utilize awards to attract and incentivize non-employee consultants.
-Further, we have granted certain awards to leaders in key strategic projects, and the Plan Amendment will allow us to continue doing so.
+If approved by stockholders, the Plan Amendment will (i) increase the number of shares available for grant under the Amended and Restated 2017 Plan by 1,500,000 additional shares, which will maintain our ability to grant equity-linked long term compensation awards, including grants of incentive sock options, to our key employees and directors; and (ii) allow the Company to utilize awards to attract and incentivize non-employee consultants.
+Further, we have granted certain awards to leaders in key strategic projects, and the amendment will allow us to continue doing so.